• Skip to main content

 Transfer the orange slices to a cooling rack

-• You can use a mandoline slicer to make even orange slices.
+• You can use a mandoline slicer to slice the oranges.
 I find that a sharp or serrated knife works just as well.

 • Use a large sieve to remove the slices from boiling water and dunk them in ice water.
 It is a one-minute step, but it is crucial because it prevents the orange slices from cooking further.